HaojiaWu/CellScopes.jl/docs/Visium_more_viz/README.md

 cs.plot_fov(visium, 10, 10; group_label="cluster", cell_highlight="10", alpha=0.7)
 ```
 <img src="https://github.com/HaojiaWu/CellScopes.jl/blob/main/data/visium_he/fov_highlight.jpg" width="600"> <br>
-Then simply select the numbers, or the numbers at the 4 corners (in numerical order), of a square or rectangle to crop the your fov of interest.
+Then simply select the numbers, or the numbers at the 4 corners (in numerical order) of a square or rectangle to crop your fov of interest.
 Here is an example how we get the x_lims and y_lims to visualize the structure provided in this tutorial.
 ```julia
 df = cs.subset_fov(visium, [26,27], 10, 10)
 x1 = minimum(df.x)